adamdayan/trans-late-former/README.md

 # Trans-late-former

 An encoder-decoder translation transformer in PyTorch, with my own implementation of multi-head attention.
 The model was primarily based on the architecture described in "Attention is all you Need" (Vaswani, 2017), with some small differences - I found learned positional embeddings worked slightly better than sinusoidal positional embeddings and I added gradient norm clipping as various other implementers achieved better performance with them.

+### How to use
 To train the model, install `requirements.txt` and run `python3 main.py`.
 The model's building blocks are contained in `model.py`.

 ### Dataset
 The model was trained on the Multi30k dataset to translate from German to English.
 This was a good sized datset for a "GPU poor" like myself because an RTX 3060 can train a full epoch in a few minutes.

 ### Results

 I achieved a BLEU score of 33.9 on the validation set and validation loss of 1.75.
 This is slightly less than SOTA on this dataset with a similar architecture.
+In the below figure, the training loss is a moving average across each batch in an epoch whereas the val loss is calculated over the whole validation dataset in one operation.

 ![Loss curves](output/loss.png)